fhs/mux9p/README.md

 ## Overview

-This is a Go package for that multiplexes a 9P service.
+This is a Go package for multiplexing a 9P service.
 It's a port of [9pserve](https://9fans.github.io/plan9port/man/man4/9pserve.html).

 ## Installation